ttu/js-framework-examples/README.md

 - Container components
 - Stateless function components
 - Switched state sensors array to object with keys
+- Router and page for showing current weather
 - Use immutability-helper

 ### react-redux